 Peer Review Process and Review Criteria:

 The DOE reviews the scientific and technical merit of all applications, and the peer review process is described on the website of the Office of Science (SC), as well as in the regulatory document 10 CFR Part 605.

 The stated review criteria are:

 Individual solicitations will define additional review criteria for a specific funding opportunity, and will often assign percentage points to how each review criterion will weigh in to the overall proposal score.
 Applicants are advised to read the solicitation's review criteria information carefully and to allocate space in their proposal to reflect the relative weights of the individual criteria.

-This guide provides quick-reference information to complete DOE proposals (refer to the RFP for special requirements).
+This guide provides quick-reference information to complete DOE proposals (refer to the RFP for specific requirements).